williamcaamot/MicroservicesV2/readme.md

 - [ ] Products selling, used for prompts to generate pitches
 - [ ] Global exception handling using the same DTO in ALL microservices

+# Exam grades
+## E Requirements:
+- [ ] Synchronous communication
+- [ ] Asynchronous communication

+## A Requirements:
+- [ ] Docker containerization and scaling (not auto scaling, but being able to select how many instances)